Eco-Flow/Eco-Flow.github.io/about.md

 # Queen Mary

-Queen Mary university is the host univeristy of Yannick Wurm
+Queen Mary university is the host university of Yannick Wurm

 # nf-core